Levoxyl; Synthroid; Tirosint; Unithroid; Unithroid Direct

 - There is more than 1 brand of this drug.
 One brand cannot safely be used for the other.
 The doctor will tell you about any needed change.

-- Give this drug with water only; do not give with other drinks.
+- Take with water only; do not take with other drinks.

 - It is given as a shot into a vein.